MiniHood/Installer-Better-Discord-Based/README.md

 ## 🚀 About Me
-I'm a up and coming full stack developer that mainly codes in C#, CSS, HTML, JavaScript and Lua.
+I'm a up and coming front end that mainly codes in C#, CSS, HTML, JavaScript and Lua.

 If you have any questions message me on discord: HowNiceOfYou#4457